nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 * 2a.
 The list is empty.

       Use case ends.

 * 3a.
 The given index is invalid.
     * 3a1.
 Socius shows an error message.
     * 3a2.
 User enters a new request.
     * Steps 3a1-3a2 are repeated until the data entered are correct.

-Use case resumes from step 4.
+      Use case resumes at step 4.

 * 3b.
 The format of the request is invalid.
     * 3b1.
 Socius shows an error message.
     * 3b2.
 User enters a new request.
     * Steps 3b1-3b2 are repeated until the data entered are correct.

-Use case resumes from step 4.
+      Use case resumes at step 4.

 **Use case: Remove existing tag of a person**

 **MSS**